Offutt-Cole Tavern

 In the 20th century, Woodford County went through a period of revitalization.
 The establishment of the Blue Grass Army Depot during World War II brought economic opportunities and helped shape the county's future.
 Today, Woodford County is known for its charming small towns, picturesque landscapes, and a thriving equestrian industry.
 The county has preserved its historic character with many well-preserved buildings and landmarks from its early years, attracting visitors who appreciate its rich heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Woodford County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Woodford County, Kentucky.